mr-abhishek-kumar-singh/sentinel-scanner/README.md

 This tool is for **educational and demonstration purposes only**.
 It is a **prototype** and may contain **false positives**.
 Use only on systems you own or have explicit permission to assess.

-For a detailed and professional assessment, contact the **SecureT** team.

 ---